Designation Application Fee is $25.00

 How to Become a Designee Authorized to Perform Marriage Ceremonies

 Utah County maintains a list of Designees authorized to solemnize a legal marriage for which a marriage license has been issued.
 An applicant is considered a Utah County designee after their application has been reviewed and approved by the Utah County Clerk or a Deputy Clerk.
-Designated individuals will be issued a stamped certificate that will serve as evidence that an individual is an approved designee.
+Designated individuals will be issued either a paper or electronic certificate that will serve as evidence that an individual is an approved designee.

 The following information is Utah County's policy on Designees.
 If you would like to become a Utah County Designee, please read the information below carefully, then complete the appropriate form.
-Please note that you will need to appear in person with government issued photo ID when you submit your application.
+To complete your registration you can appear in person at the Utah County Marriage License Office or complete your registration online.
+See the boxes labeled Step One and Step Two to complete the online process.

 General Provisions for All Designees